 #10 Still Your Thoughts with a Mantra

 A mantra is a form of meditation that consists of the repetition of a word or a phrase.
-This practice counteracts the thoughts that produce anxiety and stills the mind.
+This practice counteracts the thoughts that produce anxiety and stills the mind, allowing you to enjoy better quality sleep at night.
 Therefore, this is extremely useful if you tend to have an overactive mind or racing thoughts that prevent you from falling asleep.

 How to do it: